-- 1. Catholic looked after children and Catholic children who have been adopted or made subject to child arrangements orders or special guardianship orders. - 2.
-Baptised Catholic children with a Certificate of Catholic Practice who have a sibling at the school in the year of the admission.
-(A sibling is defined as a brother or sister, half brother or sister or stepbrother or sister whose main residence is the same address) - 3.
-Baptised Catholic children with a Certificate of Catholic Practice who attended St. Vincent's Nursery Class. - 4.
-Other Baptised Catholic children with a Certificate of Catholic Practice. - 5.
-Other Baptised Catholic children. - 6.
-Other 'looked after' children and other children who have been adopted or made subject to child arrangements orders or special guardianship orders, immediately after having been looked after. - 7.
-Children of Catechumens and members of an Eastern Church whose application is supported by a certificate of baptism or by a certificate/letter of entry into the order of Catechumens from their minister of religion. - 8.
-Christians whose application is supported either by a certificate of baptism or by a letter from their minister of religion confirming membership of the faith community. - 9.
-Children of other faiths whose application is supported by a letter from their religious leader confirming membership of the faith community. - 10.
-Any other applicants
+1. Catholic looked after children and Catholic children who have been adopted or made subject to child arrangements orders or special guardianship orders.

+2. Baptised Catholic children with a Certificate of Catholic Practice who have a sibling at the school in the year of the admission.

+3. Other Baptised Catholic children with a Certificate of Catholic Practice.

+4. Other Baptised Catholic children.

+5. Other 'looked after' children and other children who have been adopted or made subject to child arrangements orders or special guardianship orders, immediately after having been looked after.

+6. Children of Catechumens and members of an Eastern Church whose application is supported by a certificate of baptism or by a certificate/letter of entry into the order of Catechumens from their minister of religion.

+7. Christians whose application is supported either by a certificate of baptism or by a letter from their minister of religion confirming membership of the faith community.

+8. Children of other faiths whose application is supported by a letter from their religious leader confirming membership of the faith community.

+9. Any other applicants